pwrzosek/tJMagnonHolon/docs/src/guide.md

     Eigenvalues are sorted with respect to real part from smallest to largest.

 By default only 1 eigenvalue with smallest real part will be calculated.
 To calculate more eigenvalues use `howmany` keyword argument.
-For example, code below finds singlet and triplet energy of 2-site antiferromagnetic spin 1/2 Heisenberg chain for spin coupling J = 1.
+For example, code below finds singlet and triplet energy of 2-site antiferromagnetic spin 1/2 Heisenberg chain (periodic) for spin coupling J = 1.
 ```@example 2
 system = Main.tJmodel1D.System(J = 1.0, size = 2, electrons = 2, spinsUp = 1)
 system, basis, model, factorization = Main.tJmodel1D.run(system, howmany = 13)